 Sputum, or phlegm, is a mixture of saliva and mucus that you’ve coughed up.
 Blood-tinged sputum occurs when the sputum has visible streaks of blood in it.
-The blood comes from somewhere inside of your body, either from along the respiratory tract or...
-Read more
+The blood comes from somewhere along the respiratory tract inside your body.
+The respiratory...
+Read More

 Sputum, or phlegm, is a mixture of saliva and mucus that you’ve coughed up.
 Blood-tinged sputum occurs when the sputum has visible streaks of blood in it.
-The blood comes from somewhere inside of your body, either from along the respiratory tract or digestive system.
+The blood comes from somewhere along the respiratory tract inside your body.
 The respiratory tract includes the:

 - passageways leading to the lungs

 Sometimes blood-tinged sputum is a symptom of a serious medical condition.
 However, blood-tinged sputum is a relatively common occurrence and typically isn’t cause for immediate concern.

 If you’re coughing up blood with little or no sputum, you should seek immediate medical attention.

 Common causes of blood-tinged sputum include:

 More serious causes of blood-tinged sputum can include: